markspan/markspan.github.io/_posts/2022-01-23-evtplugins.md

 Where *AllowedEventLines* is the bitpattern containing the buttons that should generate a response, and *responseTimeout* the timeout value in ms.

-*If you use multiple devices that use the EvtExchanger API, you need to select the device to be used before you call functions on it: this includes the use of Buttonboxes and EventExchangers.
-When you use the plugin ("dragged and dropped) this is taken care of in the plugin.*

 ### <a name="RGB_Led_Control">RGB_Led_Control</a>
 The RGB-Led control is a version of the response-box that has keys that has RGB LEDs inside.
 The keys are quite a bit larger then the default ResponseBox keys.